fabianorosa1/HelloCF/Readme.md

 }
 ```

-We gat a warning because the route already exists but if we call our service (the updated one which gets the port from the environment) once again and look at the output, we can see that our applcation is now listening on the local port `1234`:
+We get a warning because the route already exists but if we call our service (the updated one which gets the port from the environment) once again and look at the output, we can see that our application is now listening on the local port `1234`:

 ```
 PORT=1234